aquasecurity/kube-bench/README.md

 Every time you want to test a change, you'll need to rebuild the docker image and push it to cluster before running it again. ( `make build-docker kind-push kind-run` )

 ## Contributing
+Kindly read [Contributing.md](CONTRIBUTING.md) before contributing.
+Some instructions for the common contributions are stated below.

 ### Bugs